DATA

 Nani has HD B (clear) on the right side, and HD C (mild dysplasia, Norwegian Kennel Klub) on the left side.
 Her hips have been re-checked at age 2,5 years and there are no signs of arthritis in her hips.
 When we saw her photos and got the results from the Norwegian Kennel Klub we believed the scoring was kind of strict and decided to re-evaluate her hips after a year or so.
 We decided to send the x-rays for a second opinion to two different certified veterinarians who do official HD scorings in other countries.

-In June 2023 her hip x-rays were sent to Vetscoring UK, Dr. Mariano Makara (EBVS – European Specialist in Veterinary Diagnostic Imaging, University of Sydney) for a second opinion.
+Her hip x-rays were sent to Vetscoring UK, Dr. Mariano Makara (EBVS – European Specialist in Veterinary Diagnostic Imaging, University of Sydney) for a second opinion.
 Dr. Makara is also one of 4 radiologists on the Radiologists Panel at the Australian National Kennel Council.
 Her scores came back as 4/2 meaning a score of 4 on the left side and a score of 2 on the right side, with a total score of 6.
 A total score of 0 to 4 could be considered as “perfect or near-perfect hips“, while 5 to 10 is considered “borderline changes that are unlikely to worsen with age“.
 Compared to FCI countries (except the Nordic countries) Nani’s left hip is equivalent to A2 (1-3) while her right hip is equivalent to B1 (4-6) (hip score table).
 Also, see the tables below.

 The traditional advice has been that only dogs with hip scores well below the BMS (breed median score) should be chosen in order to apply meaningful selection pressure (https://vetscoring.uk/results-info/).
 Ideally, only dogs with total scores of 10 or less should be used for breeding and, more specifically, when these scores arise only from parameters 1 to 3, with a 0 score for parameters 4 to 9 (i.e., no detectable osteoarthritis).
 This is because total hip score, Norberg angle, and subluxation have the highest heritability, whereas secondary change is more likely to be influenced by age and environmental factors.